goosegoosegoosegoose/mhw-capstone/README.md

 ## How to use (Developers):
 - NOTE: I use windows so my git bash commands may be wonky
 1. Open git bash and cd into backend
-2. npm install backend package.json
+2. Run npm install backend package.json
-3. run psql -f mhw.sql to create the database
+3. Run psql -f mhw.sql to create the database
-4. run nodemon server.js to populate the database and start the backend server
+4. Run nodemon server.js to populate the database and start the backend server
-6. open another git bash window and cd into frontend
+6. Open another git bash window and cd into frontend
-6. npm install frontend package.json
+6. Npm install frontend package.json
-7. run npm start
+7. Run npm start
-8. webpage should open in browser and app should work
+8. Webpage should open in browser and app should work
+9. Run backend jest tests with "jest -i" command; without -i addon, tests break
+10. Run npm test for frontend jest tests

 ## Conclusion:
 Pretty fun project to try to recreate MHW's gearing system with my current skills and API limitations.
 Not pretty but funtional.
 Please enjoy.